afeiship/extract-domain/README.md

 # next-traverse
-> Traverse object which has items key
+> Traverse object which has items key.

 ## install:
 ```bash